sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-29-regular-expression-intro.md

 b.
 Pattern to match( the regular expression)
 c.
 Matched Array(the result set)

-Before start writing Expressions, we need to know some string meaning(literal) in the regix.
+Before start writing Expressions, we need to know some string meaning(literal) in the regex.
 Let's use see in the rgular expression the meaning of the symbols. a-z - Letters
 0-9 - Digits
 A-Z  - Capital Letters